rutishauserlab/SBCAT-NO-release-NWB/README.md

 ## License

-"SBCAT-release-NWB" Copyright (c) 2024, Rutishauser Lab.
+"SBCAT-NO-release-NWB" Copyright (c) 2024, Rutishauser Lab.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: